ryuan19/SkillSyncer/README.md

 What I did: finished brute force algorithm for employee matching for each project whenever you upload a new employee, integrated the brute force algorithm with the existing frontend, did a few user interviews, scraped (legally) additional resumes to test our product on
 What I aim to do for next sprint: help teammates with whatever they need, work on encryption, finalize algorithm for employee matching

+## Sprint 3
+1. Krrish Chawla
+What I did: Incorporated data masking with the app, strategized on resume chunking, did error handling in the app, front end (LLM reasoning on dashboard), code clean.
+What I aim to do for next sprint: Further test data masking, work on LLM prompt optimization with DSPy to get best results, more error handling - making the app industry scalable.

+2. Arvind Saligrama
+What I did:
+What I aim to do for next sprint:

+3. Roy Yuan
+What I did:
+What I aim to do for next sprint: